As an eCommerce store owner, you already have a conversion and marketing funnel in place.

 This way, you can reach a wide but relevant audience.

-Here’s how you can set up Lookalike Audiences on Facebook to optimize your eCommerce marketing funnel:
+Here’s how you can set up Lookalike Audiences on Facebook for conversion funnel optimization:

 When a customer is unhappy with a product or a brand, they are usually quite vocal about it through reviews.